m3db/m3/docs/integrations/graphite.md

 ### Direct

-You can query for metrics issuing HTTP requests directly against the `M3Coordinator` `/api/v1/graphite/render` endpoint which runs on port `7201` by default.
+You can query for metrics directly by issuing HTTP GET requests directly against the `M3Coordinator` `/api/v1/graphite/render` endpoint which runs on port `7201` by default.
 For example:

 ```bash
 (export now=$(date +%s) && curl "localhost:7201/api/v1/graphite/render?target=transformNull(foo.*.baz)&from=$(($now-300))" | jq .)